 An ear examination can find problems in the ear canal, eardrum, and the middle ear.
 During an ear examination, a tool called an otoscope is used to look at the outer ear canal and eardrum.
 The otoscope has a light, a magnifying lens, and a funnel-shaped viewing piece with a narrow, pointed end called a speculum.

-The doctor holds the otoscope in one hand and uses his or her free hand to pull the outer ear gently up and back.
+The doctor holds the otoscope in one hand and uses the free hand to pull the outer ear gently up and back.
 This straightens the ear canal and helps the doctor see inside the ear.
 In babies younger than 12 months, the doctor will gently pull the outer ear down and back.

 Some young children have frequent ear infections and earaches.
 Parents of these children can be trained by their doctor to do home ear examinations.